Petrol has peaked, as half of drivers are considering switching to a fully electric car!

 X Ltd can therefore provide a vehicle charging point at Eric’s home, in conjunction with his company car, without a taxable benefit in kind arising.

-Another employee of X Ltd, Toby, drives his own fully electric company car, a Ford Focus Electric.
+Another employee of X Ltd, Toby, drives his own fully electric car, a Ford Focus Electric.

 X Ltd provides an electric charging point at his home, also costing £500.
 This is not provided in conjunction with the provision of a company car.